-This archaeological complex is a national park located in the district of Ollantaytambo, province of Urubamba.
+This archaeological complex is a national park in the Ollantaytambo province of Urubamba.
 The town is approximately 76 km (47.2 miles) from Cusco by the Chinchero Urubamba road and about 68 km (42.2 miles) by the railway at 2700 meters.
 (8856 feet).
 It is an immense complex in the central part; going from Cusco to Pachar, many crops are already part of it.

 Downward is the Choqana fortress on the left side of the Urubamba River and Inkapintay; These were part of the protectionist system of the Inca complex.
 What impressively made the base of the Inca bridges with large blocks of stones.
 Before its central base, What laid two huge chunks to protect effectively like a mole that breaks into the river’s waters in two.
-Likewise, on both banks of the river, there are two solid lateral bases of that bridge.
-Initially, this was a suspension bridge made with braided ichu fibers (wild grass) or maguey.
+Likewise, that bridge has two solid lateral bases on both river banks.
+Initially, this suspension bridge was made with braided ichu fibers (wild grass) or maguey.
 These materials do not last forever and must imply renewed annually.
 Following the road to ½ km is the old main door of Ollantaytambo; This was part of a surrounding wall and is today named “Llaqta-Punku” (People’s Fence).

-Ollantaytambo is a compound Quechua word derived from “Ollanta” personal name, and “Tambo” Spanish form of “Tanpu” city that offers lodging, food, and comfort for travelers.
+Ollantaytambo is a compound Quechua word derived from “Ollanta,” personal name, and “Tambo,” the Spanish form of “Tanpu” city that offers lodging, food, and comfort for travelers.
 “Ollanta” is the name of Captain Inka, whose history was kept as an oral and written tradition and as a drama by Antonio Valdez, priest of Urubamba, in the middle of the eighteenth century, adapted for a play and opened in 1780.

-The Drama of Ollantaytambo has considered a classic work of Quechua literature, is the story of a captain named Ollanta, foreign to the Cusco nobility who was part of the army of the Inca Pachacutec.
+The Drama of Ollantaytambo has considered a classic work of Quechua literature; it is the story of a captain named Ollanta, foreign to the Cusco nobility, who was part of the army of the Inca Pachacutec.
 Ollanta was distinguished because of their courage and great Skill but came to have a loving and confidential affair with the monarch’s daughter named Kusi Qoyllur.

-This marriage became illegal when married to her because the rules prohibited marriage between people of different social statuses.
+This marriage became illegal when married here because the rules prohibited marriage between people of different social statuses.
 Deeply defrauded, the young captain entered Ollantaytambo and incited his population to rebellion against the imperial army, causing a war for a whole decade.
-Ollanta did finally captured through the treachery of Captain Rumiñawi, who appeared as expelled from Cusco and Ollanta got asylum.
+Ollanta was finally captured through the treachery of Captain Rumiñawi, who appeared expelled from Cusco and got asylum.
 Still, overnight, Rumiñahui opened the doors allowing the entry of the army of Cusco, and Ollanta was captured and taken to Cusco; fortunately, Inca Pachakuteq was already dead.
-His son, who was the new sovereign, told him the story of Ollanta and his sister, and with the wise clemency, the marriage of the two lovers was allowed whose relationship was born a girl named Ima Sumaq.
+His son, who was the new sovereign, told him the story of Ollanta and his sister, and with wise compassion, the marriage of the two lovers was allowed, whose relationship was born to a girl named Ima Sumaq.

 It is a story with a happy ending today that is viral in Peruvian schools and stimulates performance in many cases.
 Ollantaytambo was a significant fortified city, built as a “tanpu” to enable roads to “Antisuyo” (La Selva).
-Today, its name as “fortress” is common.
+Today, its name, “fortress,” is typical.
 That name is improper because it did not have a military or protectionist duty.
-It was more of a complex city with a broad urban sector and religious temples.
+It was a complex city with a broad urban sector and religious temples.
 It had some protectionist elements as a fortified city, including a protective wall surrounding the village with many pukaras or fortresses and a strategically located clock.